stephen-nene/WK1-code-challenge/README.md

     ```
 ### step 4

-declare a function called grading where we use else-if to do our grading and console.log the outputs according to our criteria
+declare a function called grading where we use else-if to do our grading and console.log the outputs according to our criteria.

     ```javascript